palaeoware/trevosim/docs/settings.rst

 ---------

 :Number of characters/genome size: This defines the number of bits in character string for each organism, and ultimately the character number of the matrix output by the software.
-:Characters for species identification: This defines the number of characters used to identify species, between zero and the stated limit.
+:Characters for species identification: This defines the number of characters used to identify species, between zero and the **stated limit**.
 By default this will update to be the same value as the genome size, but changing it to a smaller value allows a portion of characters that are not tied to species identity.

+// MRS comment: Where is the "stated limit" stated?
+Presumably this limit is the genome size?

-:Characters for fitness calculation: This defines the number of characters used in the fitness algorithm, between zero and the stated limit.
+:Characters for fitness calculation: This defines the number of characters used in the fitness algorithm, between zero and the **stated limit**.
 By default this will update to be the same value as the genome size, but changing it to a smaller value allows for a 'non-coding' portion of the genome, with a more drift-like/stochastic behaviour (although this portion will hitch-hike and thus could reflect patterns driven by the selection of organisms).

+// MRS comment: I don't understand the comment about hitch hiking

 :Rate of organism mutation: This is the rate of mutation for the organisms in the simulation, in units of mutations per hundred characters per iteration.
 :Stochastic layer: This tick box dictates whether a stochastic layer is used.
 The stochastic layer is a secondary string of bits that can be used to abstract the fitness calculation from the genome and its mutations, through a mechanism based on many-to-one mapping.
 When this box is ticked, on settings close, another dialogue is launched that allows you to - for every possible combination of 4 bits - define an output, i.e. 0 or 1, referred to here as the map.
 When the setting is enabled, each organism stores an internal genome four times the length of the organism's gnome.
 During the simulation, mutations are applied to the stochastic layer (at the user defined rate per 100 characters), but all other operations employ the standard genome.
 When mutations are applied, the map is then used to convert bits from the stochastic layer into the genome that is used elsewhere (i.e. for every four stochastic bits, the output is 1 standard bit, based on the map).
 This abstraction process could be considered, for instance, a highly simplified parallel to e.g. ontogeny: it removes the fitness of the organism from direct control of its genome, and thus facilitates silent mutations and neutral theory of evolution type / less strongly adaptationist dynamics.